OrpheusDevTeam/MusicNotesEditor/README.md

 📁 MusicNotesEditor
 │
 ├── 📁 Assets
-│   ├── 📁 Images              # Contains icons, images, and other static visual assets
+│   ├── 📁 Images              # Contains icons, images, and sounds
 │   ├── 📁 Fonts               # Custom fonts used in the application
 │   └── 📁 Resources           # Resource dictionaries, styles, and shared XAML resources
 │